SJSU272Spring2019/Project-Group-2/README.md

 ### **Project Description:**

-In our project, we aim to reduce human intervention for log file processing by proposing a novel approach that considers logs as regular text (as opposed to related works that exploit the little structure imposed by log formatting).
-Our methodology makes use of modern algorithms from natural language processing, Kafka and Spark.
-The resulting pipeline is generic, computationally efficient, and requires minimal intervention.
-Our approach demonstrates a strong predictive performance (≈ 95% accuracy) using Random forest Classifier.
+In our project, we aim to reduce human intervention for log file analyzing and debugging.
+Our methodology addresses log mining as a NLP domain problem and makes use of sophisticated techniques from natural language processing to extract key features from the logs.
+We are applying machine learning Random Forest Classifier to build the model.
+The log data that is being generated is being processed in real-time through Kafka Spark streaming pipeline.
+If the anomaly is detected, the system administrators are notifying about the anomalous behavior traced in the log files.
+Our model demonstrates an accurate predictive performance (93% accuracy).

 ### **System Architecture:**